TiagoMA90/connect/README.md

 - The live website can be found [here](https://connect-network-ee92c70de293.herokuapp.com/)

 ## Purpose of the website:
-- To provide a platform for users where one can share their pictures and comments.
+- To provide a platform where users can share their pictures and comments.
 - To create a community of users and like minded individuals.
-- To connect with friends, aquiantances & strangers
+- To connect with people.

 ## Design:
 The website was designed with the intent to allow users to browse posts, read comments and navigate throughout the website at ease.
 It allows users to access all components, easily and allows users to perform all CRUD functionalities for their, Posts, Comments, Likes & Profiles.
-Furthermore, users can report Posts & Contact the moderation panel.
+Furthermore, users can Report posts & Contact the moderation panel.

 It relied heavily on colors that should be appealing to the user, especially for those who might visit the website on a daily basis.